 As you near retirement you will want to know approximately how much money you can withdraw from your retirement savings each year, and be confident that you won't run out of money.
 There are many websites that tell you how much your nest egg will earn each year, but only a few websites use a Monte Carlo analysis including the following: Monte Carlo Retirement Calculator, Vanguard, T Rowe Price and FireCalc.
-(For the FireCalc site, be sure to click on each of the tabs at the very top of the screen (other income/spending, not retired, etc. It is easy to miss these) that will give you the likelihood that your nest egg will last you X years, e.g. there is a 90% likelihood that your nest egg will last for 30 years, Some of the sites will also tell you that there is only a 50% likelihood that your nest egg will last 40 years.
+(For the FireCalc site, be sure to click on each of the tabs at the very top of the screen (other income/spending, not retired, etc. It is easy to miss these).
+Each of the 4 websites will tell you the likelihood that your nest egg will last you X years, e.g. there is a 90% likelihood that your nest egg will last for 30 years, Some of the sites will also tell you that there is only a 50% likelihood that your nest egg will last 40 years.
 Each of the sites above may give you a somewhat different answer.

 Morningstar created a series of valuable articles specifically aimed at retirees.

 In my book, I urge investors to avoid purchasing tax deferred annuities for many reasons, not the least of which is the fact that they are extraordinarily expensive to buy.
 A salesperson earns up to $1000 on a tax deferred annuity of $10,000.
 Compare that to buying stock at many brokers, which now do it for free.

 One special type of deferred annuity is a Qualified Longevity Annuity Contract (QLAC).
 Buying these can provide income for life, and they can help to reduce your tax bill from RMDs.
 You can learn more about QLACs.